ci-engineering/take-home-assessment/README.md

 - Only Plumber, Architect, and Programmer are supported values for business value
 - Only Texas, Florida, and Ohio are supported values for states
     - If one value is not supported, then treat the entire request as invalid.

-## Time:

-Carve out 3-4 hours and create an API endpoint.
-We hope you can spend 3-4 hours on this project.
-If you can finish faster — great!
-If not, limit yourself and do not spend longer than 4 hours MAX.

-## Boiler plate code:

-We have provided you with boiler plate code and project set up so you can focus on solving the actual technical challenge.
-You may start your own, but please ensure to include unit tests.

-Boiler plate code is using [****.NET 5.0****](https://dotnet.microsoft.com/en-us/download/dotnet/5.0)

-A global error handler has been set up in this project.
-Feel free to use or modify how you see fit.

-Note: Test Controller, Service, and Unit Tests are provided as examples only and do not contain any “hints”.

 ## Request/Response criteria